How to Use One SSL Certificate for a Multisite Network

 That’s it!
 You’re all set to use one SSL certificate for each site in your network.
 If you’re interested in having the feature of letting your users select between multiple domains they can use for their site upon sign up, check out out Multi-Domains plugin.

 Expert support is also included with all the plugins I’ve mentioned here so if you find you run into troubles during setup, feel free to ask your questions in our 24/7 Support Forum.

-If you’re interested in other ways you can power-up your site, check out some of our other articles: Adding Premium Upgrades to Your Multisite Network with Pro Sites, Give Your Customers Top-Notch Service with Support System and Using Appointments + to Setup and Streamline Client Consultations.
+If you’re interested in other ways you can power-up your site, check out some of our other articles: Give Your Customers Top-Notch Service with Support System and Using Appointments + to Setup and Streamline Client Consultations.

 What are your plans for pairing Domain Mapping and SSL?
 Have you already included in your network?
 Even better!
 Share your experience and tips in the comments below.